Wait and See

 Psalm 110:1–4; Exodus 19:7–25; Hebrews 2:1–4

-God tells the “master” (king) to “sit”.
-It is quite common today for rulers to sit while the armies go forth to wage war or defend the nation.
-When the Psalm was , it was that kings/rulers went to war with the armies.
+God tells the “master” (king) to “”.
+It is quite common today for rulers to sit while the armies go forth to wage war or defend the .
+When the Psalm was written, it was normal that kings/rulers went to war with the armies.
 So, for the ruler/master/king to sit was to say that the war/battle would be won without their presence.
 As it is God saying it, it’s more along the lines of, “I’ve got this.”

 In our American thinking, we often think we have to do it ourselves.
 There is a reason why we think of “good” businesspeople having “pulled themselves up by their bootstraps.”
 If we analyze that phrase, we can see that it may have not been a positive statement, but a tongue-in-cheek quip that someone was quite arrogant in thinking they did by themselves.